 - Internal bleeding.

 IVC filters were designed to be used in the body temporarily.
 Many of the risks and injuries occur when an IVC filter is left in the body after the risk of developing a pulmonary embolism has passed.

 Protect Your Legal Recovery After an IVC Filter Injury

 Other people who have been hurt by IVC filters have filed lawsuits claiming that the device manufacturer was negligent.
 More specifically, they allege that the IVC filter manufacturer designed a defective medical device and failed to adequately warn patients of the risks of injury that were known or should have been known to the manufacturer.

 If you’ve suffered an injury then you should speak to an experienced medical device injury lawyer as soon as possible.
 You may be able to recover damages for your medical expenses, lost income, and other injuries if you take steps to protect your legal rights.

 Our Iowa IVC filter injury lawyers would be pleased to provide you with a free consultation at any of our Iowa offices—Cedar Rapids, Des Moines, or Quad Cities—or we will come to you if that is more convenient for you.
-To schedule your meeting, please call, text, or email us today.
+To schedule your meeting, please contact us online or call us directly at 800.800.5678 today.
 We also invite you to download a free copy of our report, IVC Filters: What You Need to Know About Them, to learn more about your rights and potential recovery.